Greenairfares.com

 Q. What sort of marketing you are using to spread the word?

 Q. How are you measuring the success of your venture?
-Are their any special mechanisms/tools are in place to monitor the progress?
+Are there any special mechanisms/tools in place to monitor the progress?

 A. Generally, how many bookings we get – and even hits to the main site, so we know people will look at it and understand its message and importance.
-We're creating a flash movie which explains everything as well –even hits to this will be deemed as succesful as the bookings themselves.
+We're creating a flash movie that explains everything as well –even hits to this will be deemed as successful as the bookings themselves.

 Q. What is the monetizing/revenue model?
-Is their any new model, which is being tried?
+Is there any new model, which is being tried?

 A. As an affiliate of several large booking agencies, we will get some basic commissions on airfares, and better commissions on hotel bookings and car bookings (we have a carbon offset for these too).